replikation/poreCov/README.md

 16 CPUs 64  GB RAM| 1h 25 min

 ¹ *was not able to execute read classification due to limited hardware, but generated and classified SARS-CoV-2 genomes*

+# 8. Credits
+The key steps of poreCov are carried out using the [ARTIC Network field bioinformatics pipeline](https://github.com/artic-network/fieldbioinformatics).
+Kudos to all amazing developers for your incredible efforts during this pandemic!
+Many thanks to all others who have helped out and contributed to poreCov as well.